NatLibFi/FintoAI/README.md

 - NGINX proxy server also serving the webpage
 - [Matomo log-analytics](https://github.com/natlibfi/matomo-log-analytics) gathering usage statistics

+## Logging

+Cluster-level log service is Kibana.
+TODO: Dashboards for components.

 # Service deployment

 OpenShift CLI and [Helm CLI](https://helm.sh/docs/intro/install/) applications (`oc` and `helm`) are needed.
-You also need to be logged in to the OCP cluster with the `oc`, see the [IT Center instructions](https://wiki.helsinki.fi/display/SO/Tiken+konttialusta).
+You also need to be logged in to the OCP test or production cluster with the `oc`, see the [IT Center instructions](https://wiki.helsinki.fi/display/SO/Tiken+konttialusta).

-A service instance is deployed using helm-charts.
-The `templates/` directory contains the common resource definition files, and the values files (`values-ai.finto.fi.yaml` and `values-ai.dev.finto.fi.yaml`) contain the configurations that are specific for the test and production instances (named `ai-finto-fi` and `ai-dev-finto-fi`).
+A service instance is deployed using helm-charts in the `helm-charts/` directory.
+The `helm-charts/templates/` subdirectory contains the common resource definition files, and the files `values-ai.finto.fi.yaml` and `values-ai.dev.finto.fi.yaml` contain the configurations that are specific for the test and production instances (named `ai-dev-finto-fi` and `ai-finto-fi`).

 The command to install or update the test instance, with all the components, is